elkasimi/blackhole/README.md

-This is my player which first second in CodeCup competition 2018 with the game "blackhole".
+This is my player which was first in CodeCup competition 2018 with the game "blackhole".

 For an overview of the rules of game: